xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 *   **Objective:** Grant the AI the ability to reason about, critique, and redesign its own core architecture and cognitive processes.
 *   **Completed Implementation:**
     *   **Constitution Forger:** The AI can now propose and create new `CognitiveConstitutions` as part of a plan using the `forge_constitution` tool.
 This enables it to dynamically shift its operational mode (e.g., from "Creative" to "Strictly Logical") to best suit a given task.
 The Settings UI has been updated to allow for the management and deletion of these AI-forged constitutions.

-*   **Future Work:**
-    1.  **Constitutional Dynamics & Self-Correction:**
-        *   **Cognitive Bias Detector:** Implement a metacognitive tool that analyzes the AI's own plans and reasoning for common logical fallacies or biases, enabling true self-correction.
-    2.  **Supervised Metamorphosis:**
-        *   Enable the AI to analyze its historical performance to identify structural weaknesses and propose architectural improvements (e.g., creating a new permanent Sub-Agent) for user review.
+---

-## Part 3: The Next Evolution - Engineering under Rose-Frame Governance
+## Part 3: The Next Evolution - The AGI Blueprint (MICRO, Rose-Frame & Knowledge Flow)

-The next major leap for NexusAI is the integration of the **Rose-Frame** cognitive model, a framework for diagnosing and correcting the fundamental failure modes of Large Language Models.
-This plan operationalizes the Rose-Frame by using the existing Cognitive Geometry metrics (velocity $v$, curvature $C$) as sensors to detect cognitive traps and trigger automated governance mechanisms.
+The next major leap for NexusAI is the integration of three interlocking paradigms: the **Mixture of Cognitive Reasoners (MICRO)** architecture, the **Rose-Frame** cognitive governance model, and the concept of **Knowledge Flow**.
+This combined approach provides not only the diagnostic tools to understand cognitive failures but also the fine-grained architectural control to correct them at the token level.

 The goal is to evolve NexusAI from an agent that simply *thinks* to one that *thinks about its own thinking*.
 It's about building a robust **System 2 (Reason)** layer to govern the powerful but fallible **System 1 (Intuition)** of the underlying LLM.
 This directly addresses the core challenges of:
 1.  **Map vs. Territory:** Distinguishing linguistic representation from grounded reality.
 2.  **Intuition vs. Reason:** Separating fast, associative pattern-matching from slow, reflective logic.
 3.  **Confirmation vs. Conflict:** Moving beyond self-confirmation to embrace critical falsification.

-The following phases replace all previously planned future work.

 ---

-### Phase 14: System 2 Reflection Mechanisms - 💡 Planned
+### Phase 14: The Self-Aware Agent (Architectural Re-Engineering) - 💡 Planned
-*   **Objective:** To govern the AI's fast, intuitive "System 1" thinking by introducing automated "System 2" reflection.
-This directly addresses the cognitive trap of mistaking fluent intuition for grounded reason.
+*   **Objective:** Rebuild the AI's core with specialized reasoners and give it the ability to track its own internal thought processes.
 *   **Key Initiatives:**
-    *   **Intuition Signal:** Use cognitive geometry (high velocity, sharp curvature) to detect when the AI makes an intuitive leap.
-    *   **Reality Check Reflector:** When an intuition signal is detected, force the AI to validate its leap against the original input data ("Territory"), not just its internal linguistic model ("Map").
-    *   **Deceleration Rule:** Slow down the AI's processing after an intuitive leap, forcing it into a more deliberate, analytical mode of thought.
+    *   **Adopt MICRO Architecture:** The core `LLM_Core` will transition from a dense model to a Mixture of Blocks (MoB) with four specialized reasoners: `Language`, `Logic`, `Social`, and `World`.
+Each layer will contain a `Router` to manage token distribution.
+This architecture is the first step towards enabling true peer-to-peer collaboration between reasoners, moving beyond the current Orchestrator bottleneck.
+    *   **Implement the `CognitiveRouter`:** A new central module that provides a high-level API to control the internal routers of the MICRO model.
+It will expose functions like `set_expert_weights` and `ablate_expert`.
+    *   **Implement the `FlowTracker`:** A new analysis module that processes token routing data from each cognitive step to generate a `Flow Matrix`.
+This matrix quantitatively represents how information flows between the different reasoners.
+    *   **Extend `CognitiveTrajectory`:** The `CognitiveStep` data type will be updated to store the `Flow Matrix`, making knowledge flow a persistent, analyzable part of the AI's memory.
+This links geometric metrics (velocity `v`) to the underlying flow dynamics.

 ---

-### Phase 15: Falsifiability & Conflict Engine - 💡 Planned
+### Phase 15: The Self-Correcting Agent (Dynamic Governance) - 💡 Planned
-*   **Objective:** To combat confirmation bias by engineering "cognitive conflict."
-This addresses the cognitive trap of confusing confirmation with correctness.
+*   **Objective:** Use the AI's new self-awareness to implement automated self-correction based on Rose-Frame principles.
 *   **Key Initiatives:**
-    *   **Confirmation Signal:** Use cognitive geometry (prolonged low curvature) to detect when the AI is stuck in a self-confirming loop.
+    *   **Implement the `FlowManager`:** A new cognitive module that receives diagnostic signals from the `Cognitive Monitor` (e.g., `INTUITION_JUMP_SIGNAL`) and translates them into `Flow Directives` for the `CognitiveRouter`.
+    *   **Implement "Reality Check" Reflector (Map vs. Territory):** When a high-velocity intuitive leap is detected, the `FlowManager` will enforce a mandatory `Logic -> World -> Logic` knowledge flow.
+This forces the AI to exit a purely internal logic loop and validate its reasoning against its factual `World` reasoner before concluding.
-    *   **Falsification Engine:** When a confirmation signal is detected, inject a prompt that forces the AI to generate the strongest possible counter-argument to its current hypothesis.
+    *   **Implement "Critical Falsification" Engine (Confirmation vs. Correctness):** When a confirmation bias signal (prolonged low curvature) is detected, the `FlowManager` will enforce a `Logic -> Social -> Language` flow.
+This forces the AI to consider alternative social perspectives and formulate counter-arguments, breaking the cycle of self-confirmation.
-    *   **Learning from Failure:** Tag and store trajectories that were successfully falsified, teaching the AI to avoid unproductive reasoning paths in the future.

 ---

-### Phase 16: Cognitive Governance & Style Modulation - 💡 Planned
+### Phase 16: The Strategic Agent (Flow-Based Learning & Control) - 💡 Planned
-*   **Objective:** To enable the AI to strategically select its "thinking style" based on the task, using the Rose-Frame principles as a guide.
-This represents a higher level of metacognitive control.
+*   **Objective:** Enable the AI to learn from its past thought processes and allow for high-level, strategic control over its cognitive style.
 *   **Key Initiatives:**
-    *   **Geometric Governance Goals:** Define different cognitive tasks in terms of optimal geometric trajectories (e.g., 'Analytical' tasks require low-curvature paths; 'Creative' tasks allow for higher curvature).
-    *   **Style Modulator:** A system that adjusts the sensitivity of the Intuition and Confirmation signals based on the selected cognitive style, effectively managing the balance between System 1 and System 2 thinking.
-    *   **Cognition Quality KPI:** Develop a new key performance indicator that measures not just the correctness of an answer, but the "wisdom" of the cognitive process used to reach it (e.g., efficiency vs. number of self-corrections).
+    *   **Flow-Aware Memory Retrieval:** Enhance the trajectory similarity algorithm (DTW) to compare sequences of `Flow Matrices` in addition to geometric metrics.
+The AI will now retrieve memories based on shared *cognitive processes* (e.g., tasks that required a similar shift from `Language` to `Logic` reasoning). **Implementation Note:** This will involve migrating the current key-value memory (`IndexedDB`) to a dedicated **Vector Database** (e.g., ChromaDB, Pinecone) to enable efficient, high-dimensional similarity search on `Flow Matrices`.
+    *   **Strategic Planning with Flow Directives:** The `CognitivePlanner` will use retrieved flow patterns to generate an *initial token steering directive* for the `CognitiveRouter`, pre-configuring the AI's thought process for the task at hand.
+    *   **Cognitive Style as a Flow Profile:** Define `CognitiveStyle`s (e.g., 'Analytical', 'Creative') not just as prompts, but as preferred `Flow Matrix` profiles.
+The `Style Modulator` will implement a selected style by applying persistent routing rules to the `CognitiveRouter`, providing true top-down control over the AI's mode of thinking.
+    *   **Learning Efficient Thought:** Future reinforcement learning will reward the model not just for correct answers, but for arriving at them via an efficient and appropriate `Knowledge Flow`, pruning unnecessary cognitive steps. **Implementation Note:** This requires the development of an **Objective Evaluation Framework**—a suite of cognitive benchmarks to quantitatively measure performance and guide reinforcement learning.

 ---
-## Part 4: Proposed New Mental Tools
+## Part 4: Key Mental Tools & Their Development Status

 This list represents a starting point for future development, with each tool marking a significant leap in the system's capabilities.